 1. Your Money Works For You

 When you set money aside it doesn’t just sit there but can start working for you right away.
 There are several ways this can happen, and the most common way is with compounding interest payments.
-When you invest in a variety of different instruments, you can expect a reasonable return on that investment.
+When you invest in a variety of different instruments, you can expect a reasonable return on that investment, especially with the bitcoin up app or the stock market.
 The money you earn in returns is added to your investment balance so it can begin to earn money for you too.

 2. Tax-Deferred Money